 How to Care For Your Einkorn Sourdough Starter

-The secret to good Einkorn sourdough bread is in the bubbly sourdough starter.
+The secret to good einkorn sourdough bread is in the bubbly sourdough starter.
 (You can buy my live starter here.)
-Feeding your starter before making bread so your starter should be bubbly and ready to go at room temperature.
+You must feed your starter before making bread and this takes a little time, 4-6 hours or until it is bubbly.
+It depends on the temperature in your home and the strength of your starter.
+You need your starter to be bubbly so it is active and will rise the bread.

 1. Take the starter out of the fridge and measure out 2 teaspoons (10 grams) of the starter.